goerdy/ReadGuntamaticBoiler/README.md

 #########

 If you enter a valid Key you will get more Data.
+Without a key youll get usefull data but not everithing you might want.

 You can get the key for your boiler from guntamatic tech Support.